Lounges In NYC

 Club New York

-Located at 252 West 43rd Street, between 8th Avenue and Broadway, Club New York hosts ladies night every Thursday.
+Located at 252 West 43rd Street, between 8th Avenue and Broadway, NYC night clubs hosts ladies night every Thursday.
 House music, reggae and R&B are played during the week but Friday and Saturday are especially for Latin music lovers.

 This is a theater/lounge that features live burlesque shows on Friday and Saturday nights.
 The other nights feature live DJs, there is no cover charge and food is served.